Saaremaa: Kaali Meteorite

 Eight smaller craters with diameters ranging from 12 to 40 m and depths varying from 1 to 4 m are all within 1 km of the main crater.
 The age estimates of the crater vary, with 4000 ± 1000 BCE being a commonly accepted estimate, though other estimates suggest the explosion was as recent as 660 ± 85 BCE.
-The energy of the impact—about 80 TJ (20 kilotons of TNT), comparable with the Hiroshima bomb)—burned forests within a radius of 6 km of the impact site.
-There are numerous legends related to the crater; these are summarized by Lennart Meri in his book Hõbevalge.
+The energy of the impact—about 80 TJ (20 kilotons of TNT), comparable with the Hiroshima bomb—burned forests within a radius of 6 km of the impact site.
+There are numerous legends related to the crater; these are summarized by former Estonian President Lennart Meri in his book Hõbevalge.

 Resources

 Dolomite, limestone, curative mud, mineral water, ceramic clay, sand, and gravel are the major local resources.
 Of these local resources, dolomite is perhaps the most famous above all.

 Characteristics

 The majority of the island's population is Estonian (97%).
 The two most numerous ethnic minorities, Russians and Finns, together comprise less than 3% of the inhabitants.
 Compared to the Republic of Estonia on the whole, the population of Saare County and particularly of Kuressaare town is younger, whereas the number of the retired people is considerably smaller.
 Saaremaa is located in the heart of the Baltic region, which is one of the most rapidly growing markets in Europe, with 70 million consumers.
 The island's "Gates to the West" include the reconstructed Kuressaare Airport and Roomassaare Harbour, the operation of modern ferries between Saaremaa and the Estonian mainland, and the rapid development of the telecommunications.
 Saaremaa is also a significant tourist destination, revisited by 35% of foreign and 95% of domestic tourists.